 - Evaluation of the work and project, along with key performance indicators

-Power Of Visuals
+Power of Visuals

-A spoken message is reinforced with a well-designed visual support, as according to Yemm (2006), audience retention level jumps from 14% to 38% when presenters augment their arguments with visuals.
+A spoken message is reinforced with well-designed visual support, as according to Yemm (2006), audience retention level jumps from 14% to 38% when presenters augment their arguments with visuals.
 It has been argued by Taylor (1998) that poster presentations are like variety acts, as their aim is to capture audience attention for a brief period of time, therefore they should be concise and distinctive, with a strong brand-like character that can be achieved by using strong visuals like diagrams, pictures, colours and fonts.
-The use of visuals, according to FCP (2006), helps in conceptualisation of the context, complex issues and solutions is an important step towards making audiences understand the “messy” situations.
+The use of visuals, according to FCP (2006), helps in the conceptualisation of the context, complex issues and solutions is an important step towards making audiences understand the “messy” situations.
 In the light of research conducted by Christis (2005) based on soft systems thinking and methodology, it can be reflected that “rich pictures” were found to be a better medium than linear expressions in order to conceptualise the complexity of situations and their explanations.

 It should also be noted that development of these visuals is a pragmatic task, as Bryant (1989) has rightly pointed out that selection of the key points, characteristics and interrelations is a crucial skill in the development of effective diagrams, frameworks and pictures for effective presentation.
-Taylor & DaCosta (1999) have also highlighted that use of diagrams and frameworks encourages a holistic rather than a reductionist thinking of any situation and research, thus delivering an in-depth knowledge of the topic.
+Taylor & DaCosta (1999) have also highlighted that the use of diagrams and frameworks encourages a holistic rather than reductionist thinking of any situation and research, thus delivering an in-depth knowledge of the topic.
 The longitudinal study conducted by Nalbone & Aberson (2003) involving an audience of poster presentations and aimed at highlighting the best aspects of effective posters, has also highlighted the importance of visuals.
 The study concluded by segregating the aspects of effective posters into four categories, which include:

 - Clarity and brevity of language with accompanying graphics highlighting the poster’s main points